 This can’t be blocked, targeted, dealt damage, enchanted, or equipped by anything [quality].Magic: The Gathering Comprehensive Rules, 702.16.
 “Protection”.

-If a creature has protection from [quality], you cannot use something [quality] to block the creature.
-Similarly, you can’t use [quality] spells or [quality] to target that creature.
-It’s immune to all damage dealt by a [quality] source.
+If a creature has protection from a certain [quality], like the color red for example, you cannot use a red creature to block the creature.
+Similarly, you can’t use red spells or red creatures to target that creature.
+It’s immune to all damage dealt by something with red as a source.
 A card can have protection from any card type or color in Magic and from other characteristics too.

 The protection mechanic was introduced all the way back in Alpha.
 However, it has been a controversial ability ever since because it’s so complex.
 Between Sixth Edition and Ninth Edition, protection wasn’t used in core sets.
 After Magic Origins, it was demoted to a dedicious ability.